coders-school/templates/module1/01-template-functions.md

 ## Exercise

-Write a function which creates `std::complex` number from two provided numbers.
+Write a function that creates `std::complex` number from two provided numbers.
 If the types of numbers are different, it should create `std::complex` of the first parameter.
 Usage:

 ```c++
 std::complex<int> a = makeComplex(4, 5);        // both ints